Gavin55555555555555/power-outage-predictor/README.md

 I additionally classified all power outages as `minor`, `average`, or `extreme`.
 All power outages with durations below the first quartile are classified as `minor`, all power outages with durations in the interquartile range are classified as `average`, and all power outages with durations above the third quartile are classified as `extreme`.

-I also added two other new columns, `PROP_STATE_SERVED` and `IS_NIGHT`. `PROP_STATE_SERVED` is the proportion of people in the state where the outage occured who are customers to the utility company correspoding to the outage. `IS_NIGHT` is a boolean column that is `True` if the outage occured during the "night", which I define as any time between 6:00 PM and 6:00 AM , and `False` otherwise.
+I also added two other new columns, `PROP_STATE_SERVED` and `IS_NIGHT`. `PROP_STATE_SERVED` is the proportion of people in the state where the outage occurred who are customers to the utility company corresponding to the outage. `IS_NIGHT` is a boolean column that is `True` if the outage occurred during the "night", which I define as any time between 6:00 PM and 6:00 AM , and `False` otherwise.

 Below are the first few rows of my cleaned dataset with some of the modified columns mentioned above: